Barrett's Esophagus Symptoms

 - The recommended frequency for initial endoscopic biopsy surveillance in Barrett's without dysplasia is twice annually.
 If no dysplasia is found, surveillance then is performed every three years.

-- Endoscopic biopsy surveillance if low grade dysplasia is present should be done every six months indefinitely.
+- If low grade dysplasia is present, endoscopic biopsy surveillance should be done every six months indefinitely.

 - The management of high grade dysplasia involves repeating the biopsies soon after the high grade dysplasia is discovered to exclude an accompanying cancer.
 Esophagectomy (surgical removal of the esophagus) is the gold standard of therapy for high grade dysplasia and cancer, but experimental procedures are available.

 - Ablation (removal by destruction) and other experimental techniques look promising, but long term (5-year) data to prove their durability and impact on the natural history of Barrett's, dysplasia, and early cancer are awaited.

 Medically Reviewed by a Doctor on 8/16/2016